caseyg/awesome/TOPICS.md

 *   [asgeirtj/system\_prompts\_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Collection of extracted System Prompts from popular chatbots like ChatGPT, Claude & Gemini

-*   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Free, local, open-source AI app builder ✨ v0 / lovable / Bolt alternative 🌟 Star if you like it!
+*   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - A Model Context Protocol (MCP) Gateway & Registry.
 Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
 Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE, Streamable HTTP).